 Do you enjoy art?
 Do you enjoy math?
 This class is designed for both!
 Students will create using math concepts like symmetry, tessellation, geometry and measurement.
-No artistic skill necessary—if your can measure color, and draw a straight line (maybe with a ruler) - you can create art and learn about math.
+No artistic skill necessary—if you can measure, color, and draw a straight line (maybe with a ruler) - you can create art and learn about math.

 Anna Craft, Immaculate Conception School, Monmouth

-From start to finish, your are in charge.
+From start to finish, you are in charge.
 Found your own company and identify the product or service that your company will provide.
-Figure out how much it should sell for.
-Create your own advertising and marketing plan, Pitch your product at the end of the class and your fellow business leaders will decide what product they want to buy with their “fun money.”
+Create your own advertising and marketing plan.
+Pitch your product at the end of class and your fellow business leaders will decide what product they want to buy with their “fun money.”

 Wendine Bolon, PhD, Department of Political Economy and Commerce, Monmouth College